 How long is the Louvre Museum tour?

 There are 380,000 artifacts available in the Louvre Museum but only 35,000 works of art are on display.
-More such interesting facts from Louvre Museum.
+More such Louvre Museum facts.

-Tourists who have been to Louvre multiple times say that after 2-3 hours of roaming around, art fatigue sets in.
+Tourists who have been to Louvre multiple times say that after approximately 2 to 3 hours of roaming around, art fatigue sets in.

 – Be well rested and well fed before you head out to see Louvre Museum

-– Buy the Skip the Line Louvre Museum ticket so that you don’t waste your time and energy waiting in the ticket lines
+– Buy the Louvre Museum ticket online so that you don’t waste your time and energy waiting in the ticket lines

 – Take regular breaks in between browsing through the art on display

 If you follow these tips, you can extend your Louvre Museum tour to 4-5 hours.

 Louvre Museum ticket price